 College of Social Work Student Ambassadors

 The College of Social Work Ambassadors are a group of students who serve as the official student face of the college.
-Ambassadors assist with events, marketing efforts, outreach, development, donor relations and student engagement.
+Ambassadors assist with events, marketing efforts, outreach, development and student engagement.
 Ambassadors are provided with unique professional development and networking opportunities.